mantidproject/documents/Design/Instrument-2.0/features-v1.md

 address performance concerns along with allowing us to better deal with geometries we are not bale to handle so well, e.g. indirect.

+### Current Features

 This document aims to capture the features of the current instrument framework that a new system would need to be able to handle.
+Currently we can

+* load from XML
+* create a 3D representation with OpenGL
+* share a "base" instrument + changes (pos, rot, parameters) on a per-workspace level
+* attach arbitrary parameters (bool, int double, string, fitting) to components (specifiable in source description) on a per-workspace level
+* load/save to processed format
+* handle components with an arbitrary shape defined by CSG (constructive solid geometry)
+* define a reference frame
+* define a instrument as a tree of components, possibly containing sub-assemblies
+* define higher-level detector types, e.g. `RectangularDetector`
+* lookup `Detector` objects via IDs
+* retrieve source, sample components